graphaware/neo4j-framework/README.md

 * [GraphAware Framework for Server Mode (Community), version 2.0.3.3](http://graphaware.com/downloads/graphaware-server-community-all-2.0.3.3.jar)
 * [GraphAware Framework for Server Mode (Enterprise), version 2.0.3.3](http://graphaware.com/downloads/graphaware-server-enterprise-all-2.0.3.3.jar)

+Releases are synced to <a href="http://search.maven.org/#search%7Cga%7C1%7Ccom.graphaware.neo4j" target="_blank">Maven Central repository</a>.
 When using Maven for dependency management, include one of more of the following dependencies in your pom.xml.
 Read further down this page to find out which dependencies you will need.
 The available ones are:

     <dependencies>